Family folklore: Detritus of family lore

 If family lore which is picked up and transmitted represents the chosen familial beliefs and values, then lore that does not support and enhance these values becomes problematic.
-Therefore, items such as newspaper clippings on arrests, photographs estranged members, stories of infidelities, or papers about a dishonorable discharge from military service often are not saved.
+Therefore, items such as newspaper clippings on arrests, photographs of estranged members, stories of infidelities, or papers about a dishonorable discharge from military service often are not saved.

 Family traditions may be lost or modified in response to difficult family events.
 This is obvious when one of the tradition bearers has died.
 If no one steps up, the tradition is lost.
 In a divorce one parent is frequently no longer available to play his or her role in the established traditions.
 The customary tall Christmas tree decorated by the (missing) tall father might be traded in for a short tree for the children to decorate.
 Ornaments may be discarded and new ones purchased.
 The toy train is no longer set up.
 These became the new traditions.

 When the tradition is too painful in a certain circumstance, it may temporarily be held in abeyance until the circumstance changes.
 If one storyteller dies, hearing one of the stories may for a time remind family members more of the lost storyteller than of the story's subject.

 Each family passes its traditions from generation to generation.
 New members do not recognize family customs as "traditional" and must learn of their significance.
 New members also bring their own traditions that need to be reconciled with the existing set.